+However, while Summit Entertainment may not quite have their new "Twilight" with "Ender's Game," it's at least a film being praised for its thematic maturity.
 Like the first "The Hunger Games" installment, "Ender's" explores complex issues, including the consequences of violence and maintaining humanity and morality during wartime with intelligence and insight.
-Many critcs are saying "Ender's Game" delivers a "smart" sci-fi adventure that can be appreciated by both children and their parents.
+Many critcs are saying it delivers a "smart" sci-fi adventure that can be appreciated by both children and their parents.

-Total Film is impressed with the thematic heftiness of the film as well — and hopes that Ender will be back for a second mission.
-"What had been buzzing along as a pint-sized 'Taps' becomes far harsher, hurling out intriguing questions about leadership, compassion and the psychic toll of winning at all costs," the review states.
+Matt Mueller of Total Film is impressed with the thematic heftiness of the film as well — and hopes that Ender will be back for a second mission.
+"What had been buzzing along as a pint-sized 'Taps' becomes far harsher, hurling out intriguing questions about leadership, compassion and the psychic toll of winning at all costs," he writes.
 "It's this injection of complexity that, whatever the icky personal politics of its creator, makes you hope it isn't game over for Ender after this first round."

 However, all of that "complexity" might actually be a little too much, according to some other critics.
-The Wrap says that while the film is "designed to attract large numbers of kids," many of them will "miss the intricacies of its underlying message."
-Not that that's a bad thing, though, as the site says that "those deeper themes occasionally make the film feel like a bit of a joyless slog."
+Todd Gilchrist of The Wrap says that while the film is "designed to attract large numbers of kids," many of them will "miss the intricacies of its underlying message."
+Not that that's a bad thing, though, as he writes that "those deeper themes occasionally make the film feel like a bit of a joyless slog."

-The Daily Mail somewhat agrees, saying that "most youngsters will love it, if only for the thesis that we grown-ups should hand them the controls," with The Guardian pointing out that "the apocalyptic finale indicates that it's bitten off considerably more than it can chew in terms of ideas."
-ScreenDaily says that it definitely earns an A for effort, though, as the film's "bolder ambitions aren’t always realized" but that "it's a tribute to director Gavin Hood that the film aspires to be a thoughtful, awe-inspiring emotional epic as well as an effects-driven spectacle."
+Brian Viner of Daily Mail somewhat agrees, saying that "most youngsters will love it, if only for the thesis that we grown-ups should hand them the controls," with Peter Bradshaw of The Guardian pointing out that "the apocalyptic finale indicates that it's bitten off considerably more than it can chew in terms of ideas."
+Tim Grierson of ScreenDaily says that it definitely earns an A for effort, though, as the film's "bolder ambitions aren’t always realized" but that "it's a tribute to director Gavin Hood that the film aspires to be a thoughtful, awe-inspiring emotional epic as well as an effects-driven spectacle."

 Critics seem to be of one mind when it comes to Asa Butterfield's performance as tween hero Ender Wiggin.
-Variety affectionately writes that the young actor "has grown into his big blue eyes, if not the rest of his body, since 'Hugo'" and that he makes "ideal casting for Ender."
-Film4 notes his "compellingly icy lead performance" and The Telegraph, which wasn't a fan of Butterfield's performance as the title character in "Hugo," says the young actor "gives a much more intrepid and complex performance as Ender Wiggin."
+Peter Debruge of Variety affectionately writes that the young actor "has grown into his big blue eyes, if not the rest of his body, since 'Hugo'" and that he makes "ideal casting for Ender."
+Catherine Bray of Film4 notes his "compellingly icy lead performance" and Tim Robey of The Telegraph, who admits he wasn't a fan of Butterfield's performance as the title character in "Hugo," says the young actor "gives a much more intrepid and complex performance as Ender Wiggin."

 "Ender's Game" opens on November 1.